adamheins/xacrodoc/README.md

   arguments to build a flexible URDF model directly in your code.
 This allows you to avoid the clutter of redundant compiled raw URDFs and only keep the xacro source files.
-* Convenient interfaces to provide URDF strings and (temporary) URDF file paths as needed.
+* Seamlessly obtain URDF strings and (temporary) URDF file paths as needed.
 For example, many libraries (such as [Pinocchio](https://github.com/stack-of-tasks/pinocchio)) accept a URDF string to build a model, but others (like [PyBullet](https://pybullet.org)) only load URDFs directly from file paths.
+* Easily copy assets like meshes to a single directory and have fine-grained control over file protocols and absolute vs. relative paths, if desired.

 ## Documentation

 Usage information and examples are provided in this README.
-The package's function reference can be found [here](https://xacrodoc.readthedocs.io/en/latest/).
+The package's full function reference can be found [here](https://xacrodoc.readthedocs.io/en/latest/).

 ## Installation